How you can access your super via different types of pensions, and how these differ to the government's age pension.

 Can I choose my investments?

-You can generally choose from a range of investment options, and an investment manager will make the day-to-day investment decisions.
-Note, a broader range of investments may be available depending on the type of fund you have, and returns from an account-based pension are tied to movements in investment markets.
+Keep in mind that a broader range of investments may be available depending on the type of fund you have and that returns from an account-based pension are tied to movements in investment markets.

 - You receive a guaranteed fixed income, regardless of movements in the share market.

 - You can choose for your regular payments to keep pace with inflation.

 - You can typically choose to receive regular payments monthly, quarterly, half-yearly or yearly.

 - If it’s a lifetime annuity, you remove the worry of outliving your savings.

 - Any income you receive from an annuity you purchase using your super money is tax free from age 60.

 - Income from certain annuities may receive beneficial Centrelink treatment.

 - You may have limited or no access to lump sums of money.